New York state Senate candidate Salazar accuses Netanyahu aide of sexual assault

 Breaking News Emails

-David Keyes was also described as a "sexual predator" who "would not stop pushing himself on me" by a Wall Street Journal reporter who went public after Salazar's statement.
+The spokesman, David Keyes, was also described as a "sexual predator" who "would not stop pushing himself on me" by a Wall Street Journal reporter who went public after Salazar's statement.

 Keyes, who is Netanyahu's spokesman for foreign media, denies both allegations.